 Edamame

-Listed as a source of magnesium (50 mg per ½ cup shelled cooked, 13% DV).
-Immature soybeans providing magnesium and plant protein.
+Listed as a source of magnesium (50 mg per ½ cup shelled cooked, 13% DV) in the Longevity Diet.
+Immature soybeans providing magnesium, complete plant protein, and isoflavones.
 Recommended serving: ½ cup shelled cooked.

 Why It Matters for Longevity